 - an advanced degree in digital libraries (2005);

 - a master of science in bioinformatics with an emphasis on managing biological information (2007);

 - leading publications (The Bulletin of the Center for Children's Books, Library Trends); and

 - cutting-edge research centers (the Center for Digital Inclusion, The Center for Children's Books, and the Center for Informatics Research in Science and Scholarship).

 Students may pursue comprehensive educational offerings, including MS/LIS, MS/IM, and PhD degrees and a Certificate of Advanced Study (CAS), with the opportunity to specialize through such programs as the MS in Bioinformatics and the CAS in Digital Libraries.
 Our award-winning Leep online learning option has paved the way in online education and graduated more than six hundred students.

-Based on figures collected during academic year 2015-2016, the School enrolled 982 students for which demographics are available by program selected, gender, home location, and assistantship appointment.
+Based on figures collected during academic year 2017-2018, the School enrolled 901 students for which demographics are available by program selected, gender, and geographic location.